adityajramdasi/Space-Weather-Summer-2023/README.md

 7. Like FD magnitude (dip size), defining and generating numbers for "Recovery times" of NM data after Forbush Decrease and doing all the above-mentioned analysis for that quantity too. (correlating recover times with ICME properties)

 ## Acknowledgements & Learnings
-I thank Prof. Prasad Subramanian for introducing me to this project at the intersection of Space Weather and Solar Physics and guiding me for the ~2 months that I worked on this problem under him.
-I also thank Dr. Debesh Bhattacharjee for his turbulence in magnetic field and proton flux data that I used to find 2 more kinds of correlations, in addition to the ICME properties's data from the WIND catalogue.
+I thank [Prof. Prasad Subramanian](https://iiserpune.irins.org/profile/49252) for introducing me to this project at the intersection of Space Weather and Solar Physics and guiding me for the ~2 months that I worked on this problem under him.
+I also thank [Dr. Debesh Bhattacharjee](https://www.researchgate.net/profile/Debesh-Bhattacharjee) for his turbulence in magnetic field and proton flux data that I used to find 2 more kinds of correlations, in addition to the ICME properties data from the WIND catalogue.
 Apart from a basic understanding of the physical processes influencing ICMEs and near-Earth space weather, working on this project also added a good number of transferable and widely used skills of data analysis and plotting in Python to my arsenal.